 Does it work well consistently over long periods of time and across different market phases?

 Let us put it to test over the last 17+ years (i.e from Apr-2005).
 We have taken Nifty 50 TRI as the proxy for equities and HDFC Liquid Fund as the proxy for the debt portion.

 Consistent long-term performance irrespective of starting valuations

 We noticed that the Power STP significantly improves your return experience when compared to a regular Lumpsum or STP investment over 5-7 year time frames.

 On a 5 Year rolling return basis,

-- POWER STP strategy outperformed Lumpsum, 2 out of 3 times – Average outperformance of 2.2% CAGR
+- POWER STP strategy outperformed Lumpsum the majority of the times – Average outperformance of 1.7% CAGR

 Consistent & Superior Performance vs Lumpsum investments